 At the MWC event, Smart and Augmented Reality glass developer Vuzix launched its new enterprise smart glasses, the M400.
 The M400 is amongst the first to use the Qualcomm Snapdragon XR1 platform, which will take advantage of the power-efficient XR1 and its AR-specific features, such as an embedded AI engine for crunching tasks like object recognition, voice commands, motion tracking, and head tracking.

-The Snapdragon XR1 was debuted in May 2018, and from its ground, it was up for AR and VR headsets.
+The Snapdragon XR1 debuted in May 2018, and from its ground, it was up for AR and VR headsets.
 It seems like Qualcomm is rooting for augmented reality (AR) and virtual reality (VR) for some incredible reasons.
-Vuzix has a vast experience when it comes to wearable devices and also on leveraging the capabilities of the XR1 which were just what it needed to accelerate the adoption of its wearables in the enterprise sector.
+Vuzix has vast experience when it comes to wearable devices and also in leveraging the capabilities of the XR1, which were just what it needed to accelerate the adoption of its wearables in the enterprise sector.

 Vuzix expects the next-generation smart glasses to enter volume production this summer, with pricing and other details following in the spring.